Minimally Invasive Lung Cancer Surgery Performed by Thoracic Surgeons as Effective as Thoracotomy.

 Boffa, Daniel J; Kosinski, Andrzej S; Furnary, Anthony P; Kim, Sunghee; Onaitis, Mark W; Tong, Betty C; Cowper, Patricia A; Hoag, Jessica R; Jacobs, Jeffrey P; Wright, Cameron D; Putnam, Joe B; and Fernandez, Felix G, "Minimally Invasive Lung Cancer Surgery Performed by Thoracic Surgeons as Effective as Thoracotomy."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 145.